TongXuneng/TongXuneng.github.io/_pages/markdown.md

 {% include toc %}

+### Regular Call: Position(s) Available
-We are seeking enthusiastic individuals to join our team as undergraduate/graduate interns, MPhil/PhD students, postdoctoral researchers, or research assistants.
+We are seeking enthusiastic individuals to join our team as undergraduate/graduate interns, MPhil/PhD students, or research assistants.

+**Preferred Qualifications:**

-Ideal candidates should possess an academic background in environmental science, ecology, hydraulics, hydrology, geography, computer science, remote sensing, or related disciplines.
-Additionally, candidates with technical expertise in hydro-environmental modelling and proficiency in programming languages—specifically Python, R, Fortran, or MATLAB—are highly preferred.
+**Academic Background:** Ideal candidates should possess an academic background in environmental science, ecology, hydraulics, hydrology, geography, computer science, remote sensing, or related disciplines.

+**Technical Expertise:** Candidates with technical expertise in hydro-environmental modelling and proficiency in programming languages—specifically Python, R, Fortran, or MATLAB—are highly preferred.

+**How to Apply:**
-Interested applicants are invited to submit their CV and a one-page cover letter to Dr. Tong at [xuneng.tong@cityu.edu.hk](mailto:xuneng.tong@cityu.edu.hk).
+Interested applicants are invited to submit their CV and a one-page cover letter to Prof. Tong at [xuneng.tong@cityu.edu.hk](mailto:xuneng.tong@cityu.edu.hk).
 The review of applications will begin immediately and will continue until all positions are filled.

 ---